 Walk along the glory footbridge and feel like John Snow and Daenerys.

-I know, I known… Menorca s not a city, but an island.
+I know, I know… Menorca s not a city, but an island.

 But it has so many beautiful spots that I could not decide to share only one with you.

-Menorca is just a 30 minutes flight form Barcelona.
+Menorca is just a 30 minutes flight from Barcelona.
 It can also be reached by boat.

 To enjoy the island at its fullest, rent a car and hit the road!